 Air ambulance helicopter services are a critical part of how we respond to health emergencies in New Zealand.

-That’s why the Ministry of Health, the Accident Compensation Corporation and DHBs, through NASO, have taken the first step towards ensuring every community has access to an effective air ambulance helicopter service, with the development of a 10 year modernisation programme for the country’s air ambulance services.
+The Ministry of Health, the Accident Compensation Corporation and DHBs, through NASO, have developed a 10 year modernisation programme (2017-2027) for the country’s air ambulance services.

 The intent is to build a national integrated network that covers all of New Zealand, is well linked with other emergency services, is available around the clock, is safer and is more appropriately clinically resourced.
 This will contribute to improved patient outcomes.